Professional Development

 Teacher In-Service

-In addition to the programs scheduled by the Library, the Education Department offers a variety of programs, described below, that can be scheduled by schools, districts, and other education organizations.
+In addition to the programs scheduled by the Library, the Education Department offers other programs, described below, that can be scheduled by schools, districts, and other education organizations.

 These programs can be modified to meet your learning objectives, time allotment, and location constraints and may be presented at the Library, your site, or via distance technology.
 Requests for onsite presentations outside of Sangamon County will incur travel expenses.
 With enough notice, the Education Department can also develop unique programs aligned to local learning initiatives and specific subject or content area needs.